You get CASH

 9. Then you begin to deal with the returned cars.

-This means that you may not have disclosed an important fact about the car - usually not your fault, not being a collector yourself - and the buyer is unhappy and wants their money back.
+This happens if, for example, you failed to disclose an important fact about the car (usually not your fault, not being a collector) and the buyer is unhappy and wants their money back.

-(Collectors are a picky bunch, and often get angry when a car is "not as described" - this can result in negative feedbacks on eBay)
+(Collectors are a picky bunch, and often get angry when a car is "not as described" - this can result in negative feedback on eBay)

 At this point you can either negotiate some kind of partial refund or a full refund, in which case you would have to re-list the car and start all over again.